eLFuvo/yii2-import-wizard/README.md

 "elfuvo/yii2-import-wizard": "~0.1.0"
 ```

-to the require section of your `composer.json` file.
+to the "require" section of your `composer.json` file.

 Configure
 ---------

-Configure the desired storage option for the import result and the available import adapters
+Configure desired storage option for the import result and the available import adapters

 ```php
 // in common app config